E. Bruce Nauman

 E. Bruce Nauman (1937–2009) was a professor of chemical engineering at Rensselaer Polytechnic Institute in Troy, New York.

 He obtained his B.S. degree in nuclear engineering from Kansas State University in Manhattan, a M.S. degree in chemical engineering from the University of Tennessee in Knoxville, and a Ph.D. degree in chemical engineering from the University of Leeds in Leeds, England.
 He joined RPI in 1981 as the chair of the department of chemical engineering, after a career in research and development with Xerox and Union Carbide.
 During the course of his tenure he oversaw thirty-two doctoral students.
-He died on May 24, 2009, after a battle with lung cancer.
+He died of lung cancer on May 24, 2009, after a long illness.